papadreama/InsightLab/content/public-notes/A Course on Contemplative Practices.md

 > [!todo] Course Materials
 > [[Schedule for Ten Week Contemplative Studies Course|Here's the schedule]] for the ten-week version of this course I'll be teaching Fall 2024.
 You can also view the [[Contemplative Studies Course Syllabus|full syllabus here]].
+>
+> You can copy this [this Google Doc](https://docs.google.com/document/d/1F5b_iWudedufB3XNLhehSzL8WVa73MVJzFY1raN5odI/edit?usp=sharing) and use it to keep all of your reflections in one place.

 ## Overview
 This course is designed for students to explore and develop a personal ecology of contemplative practices aimed at integrating their academic and professional journeys with their personal values and aspirations.
 Through a comprehensive curriculum that blends theory, practice, and reflection, students will critically examine their values, motivations, mental models, and habits of mind.